AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 Language Version and Scope
 --------------------------

-Except for the :ref:`lrm-traceability` chapter, the general contents of this document is not tailored for a particular version of the Ada language.
+The general contents of this document is not tailored for a particular version of the Ada language.
 The requirements and testcases sections might contain items matching up to Ada 2012 even if the intended qualified use is for an Ada 95 or Ada 2005 project.

 Nevertheless, to make sure there is no ambiguity on the intended use of the tool for a given project: